cgoncalves94/fastapi-starter/docs/FASTAPI_ARCHITECTURE_GUIDE.md

 3. Keep the router thin; put all business rules in services.
 4. One `DomainException` keeps the global handler tiny.
 5. Repositories use `flush()` instead of `commit()` to work with session-level transactions.
+6. **Always use async sessions** with PostgreSQL for optimal performance.
+7. **Enable connection pooling** for production deployments.

 ---